IrascibleBasil/pharis-mod-list/modlist.md

 Pick the no billboard leaves option so the leaves don't follow you.

 ### [Melchior's Excellent Grazelands Acacia](https://www.nexusmods.com/morrowind/mods/51058)
+A pluginless replacer for the Grazelands trees inspired by the umbrella thorn acacia species.

 ### [Remiros' Ascadian Isles Trees 2](https://www.nexusmods.com/morrowind/mods/45779)
+Replaces all of the trees in the Ascadian Isles region.

 ### [Pherim Comberry Bush 2.4](https://www.nexusmods.com/morrowind/mods/42586)
-Kills those ugly vanilla leaf planes.
+Kills those ugly leaf planes the vanilla comberry plants have.

 Download:
 - **Main File**